Rasheed19/e2e-mlops/README.md

     ![Dashboard UI](assets/dashboard_ui.png)

-    or upload a `csv` file that contains the features to be predicted.
+    or upload a `csv` file that contains the features whose labels are to be predicted.
 In this case, the UI looks like this:

     ![Dashboard UI](assets/dashboard_ui_2.png)